mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 ### From a customer perspective

+As a developer (and a customer in this situation), I'm using other people tools because I have problems that need to be solved and I don't want to solve them by myself.

-People are using tools because they solve a problem but also because they are easy to use.
-I have strong feelings that if a library is not easy to use when trying to solve simple problems, the customer will likely find something else.
-This is the same as the User Experience when building a product.
+And I know that if a library that tries to solve my problems is not easy or not practical enough, I won't use it and try to find something else that better fits my need.
+This is the same as the User Experience when building a product - if the experience is not good enough, people will use another product.

-According to the previous API, a customer might end up having a lot of questions that can frustrate them.
+Looking at the API with a fresh eye, I have multiple questions coming to mind:

 - What does the `size` refer to?
 The square?
 The line?
 The whole thing?
-- `animate` looks hardcoded, should I upgrade the library every time a new animation comes out?
+- `animate` looks hardcoded, how can I customize? should I upgrade the library every time a new animation comes out?
-- `lineNumber` is `4`, but how can I modify the third line width?
+- `lineNumber` is `4` and the components exposes `lastLineWidth` and `firstLineWidth`.
+How can I modify the third line width or color?
-- I think `position` refers to the squares, but what if I want circles?
+- I think `position` refers to the squares, but what if I want a circle and a square?

+### From a maintainer perspective

+\$

+## What I could have done?